Prenatal to Early Years

 Your local public health nurse is an excellent resource as you start your family and seek the best information on caring for and parenting your children.
 Contact your local public health nurse at a Community Health Office near you.
 Community Health Office locations can be found on our Find Us page.

-Selkirk Regional Health Centre — Family Birthing Unit
+Selkirk Regional Health Centre — Obstetrics

 To speak with a staff member in Selkirk Regional Health Centre’s family birthing unit, please call 204-482-5800 and press 2, then 4.